dokutan/rgb_keyboard/README.md

 You can help to expand this list by providing information whether this software works correctly or not.

 ### Known issues that require your help (please open an issue or pull request if you want to contribute):
-- **Remapping keys on the Ajazz AK33 and ISO boards is broken (all keys are shifted around)**
+- **Remapping keys on the Ajazz AK33 and some ISO boards is broken (all keys are shifted around).** Remapping works on the Tecware Phantom TKL ISO, but there might be different firmware versions, so be careful when trying this.
-- Setting the color of the ISO international key (Int_Key) in custom pattern mode is supported but not tested.
 - Setting the USB report/poll rate on the Ajazz AK33 is untested
 - Custom led patterns don't work correctly on the Redragon K550 Yama and K556 Devarajas